cornernote/gii-modeldoc-generator/README.md

 # Gii ModelDoc Generator for Yii

-ModelDoc Generator will extend Gii too allow you to update your existing models with phpDoc compatible documentation.
-The phpDoc comments greatly assist with phpStorm's code completion.
+ModelDoc Generator will extend Gii too allow you to update your existing models with [phpDoc](http://www.phpdoc.org/) compatible documentation.

 ### Contents